dgroomes/kafka-playground/streams/README.md

   * [ ] Resolve this warning message.
 I think this is new since Kafka 3.x

     > WARN org.apache.kafka.streams.internals.metrics.ClientMetrics - Error while loading kafka-streams-version.properties

+### Finished Wish List Items

+These items were either completed or skipped.

+* [x] DONE Implement some tests
+* [x] DONE (Answer: it's what happens when you rely on auto topic creation.
+The app has to stumble with the non-existing topics for a while and then creates them.
+A bit awkward in my opinion).
+Why, when starting the app, does it log a few hundred warning logs like this:
+  > 00:23:45 [streams-wordcount-ec294eef-3f5a-401b-8b69-45084bc07506-StreamThread-10] WARN org.apache.kafka.clients.NetworkClient - [Consumer clientId=streams-wordcount-ec294eef-3f5a-401b-8b69-45084bc07506-StreamThread-10-consumer, groupId=streams-wordcount] Error while fetching metadata with correlation id 106 : {streams-wordcount-KSTREAM-AGGREGATE-STATE-STORE-0000000006-repartition=UNKNOWN_TOPIC_OR_PARTITION}

+  Was it always like this?
+Is this normal?
+Is the out-of-the-box Kafka Streams operational experience always full of verbose warning logs?
+Is this a KRaft issue?
+* [x] DONE (It turns out this is a spurious message.
+See https://github.com/apache/kafka/pull/10342#discussion_r599057582) Deal with this shutdown error

+  > ERROR org.apache.kafka.streams.processor.internals.StateDirectory - Some task directories still locked while closing state, this indicates unclean shutdown: {}

 ## Reference